Kasane Airport

 Kasane International Airport is an airport serving Kasane, a town in the Chobe District of Botswana.
 The airport is located along the A33 road, 4 km south of the town and 4 km south of the border with Namibia.

 Air Botswana provides scheduled service between Kasane and Gaborone on Tuesdays, Fridays, and Sundays.
 Numerous charter flight operators offer flights to other destinations in the vicinity.

 Because it is near Chobe National Park, the airport is mainly used for tourism.
 Most lodges in the Kasane area provide shuttles from and to the airport.
 A bus shuttle is available for travel to Victoria Falls in Zambia and Zimbabwe.

 History

+Since the 1960s, the Chobe region was served by an earlier airport, Kasane Airfield.
+In 1989, constructing for its replacement had commenced, and it was completed in 1990.
+Seven houses outside the airport were built to accommodate airport staff, and 65 houses were built in the new plateau area by Botswana Housing Corporation to house staff for customs, immigration, and police.
+Kasane International Airport opened afterwards, and the old airport was closed and redeveloped into a golf course.
+On 1 August 1991, Kasane Airport and Ngoma Border Post was formally designated as a point of entry.
+The airport comprised two operational phases, the first of which covering a period of five to ten years.
+The first phase aimed at keeping the airport suitable to accommodation present aircraft of Air Botswana, such as the ATR 42 turboprop.
+During the Eighth National Development Plan in 1991-2003, the runway was extended from 2,000 metres to 3,000 to accommodate Boeing 737 aircraft.

 The present 7800 m2 terminal was opened on 22 February 2018.
 It replaced the original 1300 m2 terminal building which opened in 1991.

 The Kasane VOR station and ADF system are situated at the airport.